 This section addresses data or information objects within the scope of the CCSDS Mission Operations and Information Management Services (MOIMS) Area.
 Information is only introduced at a relatively high-level, sufficient to identify the information exchanged between functions and any relationships between information objects exchanged across multiple interfaces.
 For a full and detailed specification of the referenced information objects, the reader is directed to the relevant CCSDS standards.

-Some information objects correspond to complex file-based schemas that are often relatively self-contained.
-Others are simpler in data structure, but exposed to service-based interfaces where they have associated dynamic behavior: reporting status and being subject to discrete operations that may affect their state.
+Some information objects correspond to complex file-based schemas that are often relatively self-contained and self-documenting.
+Other information oobects are simpler in data structure, but exposed at service-based interfaces where they have associated dynamic behavior: reporting status and being subject to discrete operations that may affect their state.

 The remainder of the section is structured as follows: